 In other words, one of the effects of setting the IPVC EP Prefix Mapping Service Attribute (section 11.5) for a given IPVC EP at an EI is to limit which of the routes towards the Subscriber Network at that EI are available in the IPVC for the IPVC EP.
 Only IP prefixes that are listed in the IPVC EP Prefix Mapping Service Attribute are exposed to that IPVC.
 This can be useful in the case of an extranet IPVC, to ensure that only hosts that are intended to be made available to other organizations are reachable via the extranet IPVC.
-Note that the IPVC EP Prefix Mapping Service Attribute are the extranet IPVC.
-Note that the IPVC EP Prefix Mapping Service Attribute are exposed at the EI, as described in section 9.3.1 below.
+Note that the IPVC EP Prefix Mapping Service Attribute can also affect the IP Packets received at the EI, as described in section 9.3.1 below.

-At an ENNI using Option A, for an IPVC EP with a given ENNI Service Mapping Context, only routes received over ENNI Links with that ENNI Service Mapping Context are propagated into RID_L or RID{LL}.
+At an ENNI using Option A, for an IPVC EP with a given ENNI Service Mapping Context, only routes received over ENNI Links with that ENNI Service Mapping Context are propagated into RIDL or RIDLL.

-Note that regardless of the value of the IPVC EP Prefix Mapping Service Attribute, only active routes are added to RID_L or RID{LL}.
+Note that regardless of the value of the IPVC EP Prefix Mapping Service Attribute, only active routes are added to RID_L or RID_LL.